 CAPPA believes it is important to recognize that as parents we strive to balance the demands of family life, work responsibilities, and community involvement.
 Chesapeake Academy offers our children a nurturing, creative and academic environment.
 As parents we can support all that Chesapeake offers by volunteering.
 When our children see us involved in their school, it sends a message telling our children that they are important to us and worthy of our time and energy!

 In years past, CAPPA has provided the school family with many fun events such as Field Day, as well as supporting school wide needs as Campus Beautification and the Hospitality Committee.
-Additionally, CAPPA has developed successful fundraising programs (collecting used cell phones, empty inkjet cartridges, Box Tops for Education, Target VISA to name a few) which has allowed the volunteer pool to donate needed items to the school.
+Additionally, CAPPA has developed successful fundraising programs (Box Tops for Education, Butter Braids, Apple Sales, Target VISA to name a few) which has allowed the volunteer pool to donate needed items to the school.

 Volunteerism is alive at Chesapeake Academy!